 You will be allowed to demonstrate breath control, volume and the range of your voice.
 This will be effected with some simple exercises.

 Generally each candidate will be given two pieces which reflect the diverse repertoire of the Chorus.
 These will test your sense of pitch and rhythm and your capacity for self-correction.
 Very few people regard sight reading as their strength, but it is an essential attribute in a choir which performs unfamiliar music on a limited number of rehearsals.
 Understand, however, that while you will be only too aware of your shortcomings, those conducting the audition will be looking for what you CAN do, and will provide much help.

-You will be allocated a twenty minute audition by the Executive Director; however, it is wise to arrive five minutes prior to your time since you will have a standard biographical form to complete and you may need some time to compose yourself before singing.
-You should be advised that there are few facilities for warm-ups at either audition venue.
+You will be allocated a twenty minute audition by the Executive Director; however, it is wise to arrive five minutes prior to your time since you may need some time to compose yourself before singing.
+You should be advised that there are few facilities for warm-ups at our audition venue.
 Auditions can over-run, and you should be prepared for your audition to be slightly delayed - a waiting area is provided.

 You must bring two copies of your chosen selection(s), in addition to the copy you will be using for performance.
 These are for the use of the two people conducting the audition, the Artistic Director (or Assistant Conductor) and the Accompanist.

 Note: You do not need to provide your own accompanist or pre-recorded accompaniment.